papafe/papafe-blog/content/posts/source-generators-tips.md

 ## Mixed

-A collection of mixed utility extension methods.
+This section contains a collection of mixed utility extension methods.

 ### Check if a class is partial